illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Marriage Records in Illinois

 Step 1.
-Consider what records are needed or accessible: Individuals seeking marriage records should decide what kind of records they need and what kind of records they can get.
-Usually, records needed for official purposes are certified copies, which are only available to eligible parties.
-Hence, interested persons should also consider if they are eligible to obtain these copies.
+Consider what records are needed or accessible: Individuals seeking marriage records should decide what kind of records they need and can get.
+Usually, documents required for official purposes are certified copies, which are only available to eligible parties.
+Hence, interested persons should also consider whether they can obtain these copies.
 Alternatively, requesters may opt for marriage verification records or access online marriage indexes.

 Step 2.
 Determine record custodian: Illinois County clerks are the official custodians and administrators of all certified marriage records in the state, while the IDPH Division of Vital Records provides marriage verifications.
-Additionally, the Illinois State Archives and Illinois State Genealogical Society maintain a statewide marriage index.
+The Illinois State Archives and Illinois State Genealogical Society also maintain a statewide marriage index.

 Step 4.
-Choose the best request medium: Government agencies in Illinois offer requesters different methods of requesting records.
+Choose the best request medium: Illinois government agencies offer requesters different methods of requesting records.
 This may include in-person, mailed, online, or faxed request orders.
 Interested persons should decide the best medium that suits them and follow the required steps.

 Step 5.
-Make requests and pay fees: Making requests usually involves providing filled application forms along with fees and valid proof of identification to the record custodian.
+Make requests and pay fees: Making requests usually involves providing filled application forms, fees, and valid proof of identification to the record custodian.
 Eligible persons should send requests for certified copies to the appropriate County Clerk and marriage verification requests to:

 Illinois Department of Public Health